zgmartin/numerics/optimize/README.md

 The goal of minimization is to search for the smallest value over the global space.
 Selecting the right direction to move is important in finding the minimum value.

-Localized search can be performed to move towards selecting a minimum, but has the problem of getting stuck in local small holes.
+Localized search can be performed to move towards selecting a minimum, but has the problem of getting stuck in local pockets.

 A global transition can be applied to break out from the localized position with the hope of finding a global minimum.